The Lego Movie: Development

 The development of The Lego Movie began in 2008, when Dan Lin and Roy Lee discussed it before Lin left Warner Bros.
 Pictures to form his own production company, Lin Pictures.
-Warner Bros. home entertainment executive Kevin Tsujihara, who had recognized the value of the Lego franchise by engineering the studio's purchase of Lego video game licensee Traveller's Tales in 2007, thought the success of the Lego-based video games indicated a Lego-based film was a good idea, and reportedly "championed" the development of the film.
+Warner Bros. executive Kevin Tsujihara, who had recognized the value of the Lego franchise by engineering the studio's purchase of Lego video game licensee Traveller's Tales in 2007, thought the success of the Lego-based video games indicated a Lego-based film was a good idea, and reportedly "championed" the development of the film.

-By August 2009, Dan and Kevin Hageman were writing the script described as "action adventure set in a Lego world."
+By August 2009, Dan and Kevin Hageman were writing the script described as "action adventure set in a Lego world".
 In 2008, Lin visited The Lego Group's headquarters in Denmark to pitch his vision for the film, later remarking uncertainty among executives.
-“They weren’t rude or anything (…) but they didn’t feel they needed a movie.
+"They weren't rude or anything […] but they didn't feel they needed a movie.
 They were already a very successful brand.
 Why take the risk?"
 Nevertheless, Lego's vice president of licensing and entertainment Jill Wilfert responded positively to the Hagemans' treatment that Lin pitched.
-“Once we heard the pitch, how Dan felt he could bring the values of the brand to life, we started to think, ‘This could be interesting.'"
+"Once we heard the pitch, how Dan felt he could bring the values of the brand to life, we started to think, 'This could be interesting.'"

-Cloudy with a Chance of Meatballs (2009) directors Phil Lord and Christopher Miller were in talks in June 2010 to write and direct the film.
+In June 2010, Cloudy with a Chance of Meatballs (2009) writers and directors Phil Lord and Christopher Miller were in talks to write and direct the film.
 Warner Bros. green-lit the film by November 2011, with a planned 2014 release date.
-The Australian studio Animal Logic, the same studio that did the animation for other Warner Bros. films such as Happy Feet and Legend of the Guardians: The Owls of Ga'Hoole, was contracted to provide the animation, which was expected to comprise 80% of the film.
-By this time Chris McKay, the director of Robot Chicken, had also joined Lord and Miller to co-direct.
-McKay explained that his role was to supervise the production in Australia once Lord and Miller left to work on 22 Jump Street (2014).
+Australian studio Animal Logic, who did the animation for previous Warner Bros. released animated films such as Happy Feet and Legend of the Guardians: The Owls of Ga'Hoole, was contracted to provide the animation, which was expected to comprise 80% of the film.
+By this time, animator Chris McKay, one of the directors, producers, and editors of Robot Chicken and Moral Orel, had joined Lord and Miller to co-direct.
+McKay explained that his role was to supervise the production in Australia once Lord and Miller temporarily left production to work on 22 Jump Street (2014).
 In March 2012, Lord and Miller revealed the film's working title, Lego: The Piece of Resistance, and a storyline.